- Search The Registry

 *On this date in 1908, the American Convict Leasing Program began.
-This was a system of forced penal labor which was practiced in the Southern United States and overwhelmingly involved Black men and boys at the end of the Reconstruction era.
+This system of forced penal labor was practiced in the Southern United States and overwhelmingly involved Black men and boys at the end of the Reconstruction era.

-It was on this date that Green Cottenham (a Black man) was arrested by the sheriff of Shelby County, Alabama, and charged with "vagrancy."
+On this date, Green Cottenham (a Black man) was arrested by the sheriff of Shelby County, Alabama, and charged with "vagrancy."
 Cottenham had committed no true crime.
 Vagrancy is the offense of a person not being able to prove at a given moment that he or she is employed.
 This was a new and flimsy concoction dredged up from legal obscurity at the end of the nineteenth century by the state legislatures of Alabama and other southern states.
 He was convicted and leased as prisoner labor to the Tennessee Coal and Iron Company.

 The program works with private parties, such as plantation owners and corporations like the Tennessee Coal and Iron Company, Chattahoochee Brick Company, etc. The lessee was responsible for feeding, clothing, and housing the prisoners.
-Historically, the state of Louisiana leased out convicts as early as 1844, but the system expanded all through the South with the emancipation of slaves at the end of the American Civil War in 1865.
-It could be lucrative for the states: in 1898, some 73% of Alabama's entire annual state revenue came from convict leasing.
+Historically, Louisiana leased out convicts as early as 1844, but the system expanded throughout the South with the emancipation of slaves at the end of the American Civil War in 1865.
+It could be lucrative for the states: in 1898, some 73% of Alabama's annual revenue came from convict leasing.

 While Northern states sometimes contracted for prison labor, the historian Alex Lichtenstein notes that "only in the South did the state entirely give up its control to the contractor, and only in the South did the physical "penitentiary" become virtually synonymous with the various private enterprises in which convicts labored."
 Corruption, lack of accountability, and racial violence resulted in "one of the harshest and most exploitative labor systems known in American history."
 Blacks, mostly adult males, due to "vigorous and selective enforcement of laws and discriminatory sentencing", made up the vast majority—though not all—of the convicts leased.”

-North Carolina, while without a system comparable to the other states, did not prohibit the practice until 1933.
+North Carolina, without a system comparable to the other states, did not prohibit the practice until 1933.
 Alabama was the last to end the practice of official convict leasing in 1928 by the State, but many counties in the South continued the practice for years.
-U.S. Steel is among American companies who have acknowledged using Black leased convict labor.
-The practice peaked around 1880, was formally outlawed by the last state (Alabama) in 1928, and persisted in various forms until it was abolished by President Franklin D. Roosevelt via Francis Biddle's "Circular 3591" of December 12, 1941.
+U.S. Steel is among American companies that have acknowledged using Black leased convict labor.
+The practice peaked around 1880, was formally outlawed by the last state (Alabama) in 1928 and persisted in various forms until President Franklin D. Roosevelt abolished it via Francis Biddle's "Circular 3591" of December 12, 1941.
 Although the beginning of the 20th century brought increasing opposition to the system, state politicians resisted calls for its elimination.

 In states where the convict lease system was used, revenues from the program generated income nearly four times the cost (372%) of the prison administration.
 The practice was extremely profitable for the governments, as well as for those business owners who used convict labor.
-However, other problems accompanied convict leasing and, overall, employers became more aware of the disadvantages.
-While some believe the demise of the system can be attributed to exposure of the inhumane treatment suffered by the convicts, others point toward causes ranging from comprehensive legislative reform packages to political retribution or payback.
+However, other problems accompanied convict leasing, and overall, employers became more aware of the disadvantages.
+While some believe the system's demise can be attributed to exposure to the inhumane treatment suffered by the convicts, others point toward causes ranging from comprehensive legislative reform packages to political retribution or payback.

-The account endured by Green Cottenham, and class oppression endured by Martin Tabert must extend far beyond the end of their lives.
-Most worrying was how plainly the record showed that in the face of the rising southern white assault on Black independence even as Black leaders increasingly expressed profound despair and hundreds of aching requests for help poured into federal agencies in Washington, D.C. most white-Americans conceded that the descendants of slaves in the South would have to accept the end of freedom.
+The account endured by Green Cottenham and the class oppression endured by Martin Tabert must extend far beyond the end of their lives.
+Most worrying was how plainly the record showed that in the face of the rising southern white assault on Black independence, even as Black leaders increasingly expressed profound despair and hundreds of aching requests for help poured into federal agencies in Washington, D.C., most whites conceded that the descendants of slaves in the South would have to accept the end of freedom.
 Recently, America’s Convict Leasing has been instituted in western states.
 Though the convict lease system, as such, disappeared, other forms of convict labor continued (and still exist today) in various forms.
-These other systems include plantations, industrial prisons, and the infamous "chain gang".
+These other systems include plantations, industrial prisons, and the infamous "chain gang."